An overview of Windows 10 IoT Core

 - The FileOpenPicker API is not supported in Windows 10 IoT Core.
 To access local drives or removable storage, you can implement this in your own application.

-- The Windows 10 IoT Core device will boot to the default app instead of a desktop-like PC.
+- Out of the box, The Windows 10 IoT Core device will boot to the default app instead of a desktop-like PC.
+However, for commercialization, this default app must be replaced by either a custom app or a default app that can be modified.
 The purpose of this application is not only to provide you with a friendly shell to interact with upon first boot, but to also allow you to use the open-sourced code for this application so that you can use these features to plug and play your own custom application(s).

 Differences in driver-supported areas